kirjavascript/nibblrjr/DOCUMENTATION.md

 the `webhook.name` events happen when a request is sent to a webhook

+the callback will receive some `eventData` object that always contains a `target` property with the channel or username

 available options are

 * `showErrors` - _boolean_ &emsp; should errors in this event be printed